florencemezino/vert_outre_mer/README.md

 2. Profile

 Travellers interacting with the site are French and English speaker and lives mainly in the France (but it can be anywhere in the world).
 They are environmentally conscious and socially responsible.
-They suupport sustainable practice.
+They support sustainable practice in the tourism industry.
 Below we can find their profile :

 * Single, Couple or Family travellers
 * English / French travellers
 * Local visitors

+Another type of user profile :
 * Tourism professionnals
+This category aims to promote their activity and their practice.
+Making tourism more sustainable is their primary goal.
+Receiving a green label is a form of recognition of their work.

 ### User stories